Khumbu Pasanglhamu Rural Municipality

-Khumbu Pasanglhamu (खुम्बु पासाङल्हामु गाउँपालिका) is a rural municipality (Gaunpalika) out of 7 rural municipalities located at Solukhumbu district of Province No. 1 of Nepal.
+Khumbu Pasanglhamu (खुम्बु पासाङल्हामु गाउँपालिका) is one of 7 rural municipalities (Gaunpalika) in Solukhumbu district of Province No. 1 of Nepal.
 Khumjung, Namche & Jubing (1,5,7–9 No. Wards of Jubing) and Chaurikharka were incorporated while creating it.
 It has the total population of 9,133 according to the 2011 Nepal census and area of 1539.11 km2.
 The admin centre of this gaunpalika is that of the Chaurikharka.

 Previously, Khumjung, Namche, Jubing and Chaurikharka were all separate local level body (Village development committee) of Solukhumbu District.
 Solukhumbu was a district out of six districts of Sagarmatha Zone.
 Sagarmatha was a zone (division) of Eastern development region of Nepal.

 Etymology

 Khumbu Pasanglhamu is located in Solukhumbu District, which name also bear Khumbu.
 "Solukhumbu" is a combination of two words; "Solu" and "Khumbu".
 Solu is lower part, while Khumbu is upper part of Solukhumbu District.
-The "Pasanglhamu" word is taken from Pasang Lhamu Sherpa, who was first Nepalese lady who climbed Mount Everest, she hailed from Khumbu region.
+The "Pasanglhamu" word is taken from Pasang Lhamu Sherpa, who was first Nepalese woman who climbed Mount Everest, she hailed from Khumbu region.